-Day 6: The islands of Antarctic Sound
+Day 6: Islands of Antarctic Sound

-You arrive at Teufelschloss (Devil's Castle), a mountain with layered geology.
+We arrive at Teufelschloss (Devil's Castle), a mountain with layered geology.
 On the other side of the fjord is Blomsterbugt and the intended landing site.
-In the afternoon you head into Antarctic Sound, where you find the islands of Ruth, Maria, and Ella.
+In the afternoon, we head into Antarctic Sound to find the islands of Ruth, Maria, and Ella.
 Maria is the most likely spot for a landing.